Environmental Sustainability

 Impact-related Biodiversity Risks

-According to the WWF BRF assessment, the impact-related biodiversity risks associated with PTI's operational activities fall under the categories of "Pressures on Biodiversity" and "Environmental Factors".
-Among the nine risk indicators, "Invasives" was excluded as it is not relevant to PTI's industry.
-Of the remaining eight indicators, "Pollution" was identified as an extremely high-risk factor.
-"Minimization" control measures have been implemented, ultimately reducing the risk level to low risk, which outline efforts to mitigate ecological impact.
-Additionally, assessment results indicate that within a 2-kilometer radius of all PTI operational sites, there are no globally or nationally designated biodiversity priority areas nearby.
+According to the results of the WWF BRF assessment, impact‑related biodiversity risks associated with operational activities fall under the categories of “Biodiversity Pressures” and “Environmental Factors”.
+A total of nine risk indicators were identified.
+Among these, “Invasive Species” was deemed not applicable to PTI’s industry and was therefore excluded.
+Of the remaining eight indicators, “Pollution” was assessed as a very high‑risk item; however, minimization measures have already been implemented.
+Additionally, assessment results indicate that within a 2-kilometer radius of all PTI operating sites, there are no globally or nationally designated biodiversity priority areas nearby.

 Biodiversity Mitigation Actions